moosetechnology/moosetechnology.github.io/src/content/docs/blog/2025-08-11-famix-importer-with-treesitterfamixintegration.md

 draft: true
 ---

-Analyzing source code starts with parsing but to go further, you need _semantic understanding_ of how symbols relate to each other.
+Analyzing source code starts with parsing and for this you need _semantic understanding_ of how symbols in the code relate to each other.
 In this post, we’ll walk through how to build a **C code importer** using the **[TreeSitterFamixIntegration](https://github.com/moosetechnology/TreeSitterFamixIntegration)** framework.

 :::note[Important]
 The goal of this blog post is to provide a starting point on how to use the TreeSitterFamixIntegration framework to build a Famix importer.